PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.2 - 4/20/2016 =
+* Fix: Bug in popup maker deprecated filter caused by no defaults passed.

 = v1.4.1 - 4/20/2016 =
 * Fix: Bug in popup maker upgrade class for older versions of PHP.